Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

 where

 The low--lying excitations of this quantum paramagnet will be spin-1 triplet excitations,

-where the indices $1$ and $2$ denote the dimer-constituting sites in the top and bottom layers, and $j$ labels the dimer.
+where the indices $1$ and $2$ denote the top and bottom sites of the dimer, and $j$ labels the dimer.
 In the presence of terms connecting different dimers, these triplet excitations will form dispersing bands of excitations, usually referred to as ``triplons''.